xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 ## VLAN commands

 Commands for working with VLANs (virtual networks).
-To list and edit virtual interfaces, refer to the PIF commands, which have a VLAN parameter to signal that they have an associated virtual network.
-For more information, see [PIF commands](#pif-commands).
+To list and edit virtual interfaces, refer to the <abbr title="Physical Interface">PIF</abbr> commands, which have a VLAN parameter to signal that they have an associated virtual network.
+For more information, see [<abbr title="Physical Interface">PIF</abbr> commands](#pif-commands).
 For example, to list VLANs, use `xe pif-list`.

 ### `vlan-create`